 Beyond that, we also want everyone who uses our fingerprint scanners and other resources to know as much as possible about the process and the factors that affect it, so you can take full advantage of the reliability and convenience they offer.
-If you have any additional questions about fingerprinting techniques or equipment, we’re happy to answer them.
+With a rejection rate of less than 1%, our fingerprinting hardware offers top-quality results.

 Remember the Three C’s: